-If you suspect that your cat has ingested any kind of poison, and he or she is displaying medical or behavioral changes or any of the following symptoms:
+Suspect that your cat has ingested any kind of poison if he or she is displaying medical or behavioral changes or any of the following symptoms:

 – paralysis (full or partial)

 – diarrhea (or loss of control over bowel movements and urine)

 – difficulty breathing

 – lethargy or excitability

 What to do then?
 The short answer is: Get your cat to the vet ASAP.
 Make sure, however, to take note of these tips:

 1. Don’t panic – take a deep breath and get your thoughts in order.

 2. Call your vet immediately.
 Describe the poison and the symptoms and alert them that you are coming in with the cat.

 3. If you can, take any remains of the poison with you – a piece of the plant, an empty pill container, leftovers of the substance (possibly regurgitated by the cat) or anything else that you might have.